ndangtt/1LLGA/README.md

 This repository contains all data and results for the paper

-***Nguyen Dang, Carola Doerr (2019) Hyper-Parameter Tuning for the (1 + (λ, λ)) GA, accepted at GECCO 2019*** (an extended version with additional performance statistics is available on arxiv)
+***Nguyen Dang, Carola Doerr (2019) Hyper-Parameter Tuning for the (1 + (λ, λ)) GA, accepted at GECCO 2019***

 Structure: